ItsMePheniX/KDE-Plugin-for-Wallpaper-Engine/README.md

-# Wallpaper Engine KDE Prototype
+# Wallpaper Engine KDE Prototype (WORK IN PROGRESS)

 Prototype Plasma 6 wallpaper plugin to load and play Wallpaper Engine *video* wallpapers directly from the Steam workshop directory.